 Liu Z; White MJ.
 2017.
 “Education Outcomes of Immigrant Minority Youth: The Role of Parental Engagement.”
 Annals of the American Academy of Political and Social Science.
 674:27-58

 White MJ; Mullen EJ.
 2016.
 “Socioeconomic Attainment in the Ellis Island Era.”
 Social Science History.
 40, Spring 2016:147–181

 Population and Environment.
 For several years White coordinated an interdisciplinary project that examined demographic change, health issues, and water quality along the coast of Ghana.
-An overview publication with a synopsis of several key research results is found in:
+Related interests and investigations are making its way into the current research project in South Africa.

-For undergraduates I often teach Sociology 130, American Heritage: Democracy, Inequality, and Public Policy, a sociologically oriented introduction to issues of social policy; and Sociology 187K, Demographics and Development, an upper division empirically oriented seminar on contemporary population issues in both high-income and low-income societies.
-I teach several graduate-level courses, including most recently Soc 2230 Techniques of Demographic Analysis and Soc 2010 Multivariate Statitics I.
+For undergraduates White has taught courses that cover both methods and substantive topics.
+These include, Sociology 1100, Introduction to Socal Statistics, Sociology 0130, American Heritage: Democracy, Inequality, and Public Policy, a sociologically oriented introduction to issues of social policy; and Sociology 187K, Demographics and Development, an upper division empirically oriented seminar on contemporary population issues in both high-income and low-income societies.
+White’s recent graduate teaching has included Soc 2230 Techniques of Demographic Analysis and Soc 2010 Multivariate Statistics I.